yeojz/otplib/apps/docs/guide/testing.md

 otplib uses [StrykerJS](https://stryker-mutator.io/) with the Vitest runner.
 It complements the 100% coverage target enforced by `pnpm test:ci`.

+Stryker is not a standing dependency of the repo — it only runs manually or via the `workflow_dispatch`-triggered mutation testing workflow, so it is not worth keeping in `pnpm-lock.yaml` permanently. `pnpm test:mutation` fetches Stryker (and the `typescript` peer its vitest-runner needs at runtime) on demand via `pnpm dlx`, all pinned to exact versions, on first run instead.

 ### Running

 ```bash